top of page

 It's very common for people to have the majority (if not all) of their retirement savings in pre-tax dollars, meaning those dollars have never been taxed.
 This creates a potential tax risk in the future because we don’t know what your marginal tax rate will be in six months, let alone in 10 to 30 years.
 We do know that if tax rates go up, more of your money will go towards paying taxes than supporting your lifestyle.

-To help you navigate any high-tax environments in the future, consider Roth conversions.
+To help you navigate any potential high-tax environments in the future, consider Roth conversions.
 Anyone who finds themselves in a much lower income tax situation this year should see if converting a portion of their pre-tax savings to Roth makes sense.
 While you will be paying taxes today, the Roth dollars will now grow tax-free for the rest of your life and for the next generation.

 Roth conversions require thorough and careful tax planning and cannot be reversed, so be sure to work with your advisor and CPA.

-Identify Opportunities for 2023
+Identify Opportunities for 2024

 Did you max out your 401(k) and still have money to save?
 Find out if your 401(k) plan offers an “after-tax” contribution option.
 No, this is not the same as Roth.
-If so, you might be able to take advantage of a “Mega Backdoor Roth” strategy.
-And, in 2023 you can contribute more to your 401(k) plan - $22,500 if under age 50 and $30,000 for those age 50 and over.
-You might also be eligible to contribute more to the "after-tax" bucket mentioned above.
+If so, you might be able to take advantage of a Mega Backdoor Roth strategy.

 If you’re an executive, your company may offer a 457 or deferred compensation plan that will allow you to save above and beyond the 401(k) limits.
 While tax-deductible contributions are nice to have, be aware of the credit risks that come with a deferred compensation plan before participating.

-If you’re in a high deductible health insurance plan, then see if you’re eligible for arguably the strongest savings vehicle out there – a Health Savings Account (HSA).
+If you’re in a high deductible health insurance plan, see if you’re eligible for arguably the strongest savings vehicle out there – a Health Savings Account (HSA).
 HSAs offer triple-tax savings potential.

 • Tax-deductible contributions